Call to get started 1-800-560-3450

 4. Reappraise

 Reappraisal is another option for homeowners seeking to terminate their PMI.
-Investing in their home can significantly increase their home’s value.
+Making home improvements can significantly increase a home’s value.

 If a homeowner thinks their home value may have gone up – whether through renovations, updates, additions and/or market changes – they can seek an appraisal.
 Increased home value means more home equity.
+Read about how you can prepare for an appraisal and increase the chances of receiving a positive report.
 If the equity has reached that 20% mark, a homeowner can request termination of PMI.

 Unlock your home’s potential

-Homeowners looking to up the value of their homes by making repairs or renovations may benefit from a home equity agreement.
-By tapping into the home equity you do have, you can obtain cash to make those repairs and updates.
+Homeowners looking to increase the equity they have in their homes, either by improving the value through repairs or renovations or by making a lump sum payment may want to consider a Unlock Home Equity Agreement (HEA).
+By tapping into the home equity you do have, you can obtain cash to make those repairs and updates or make a larger payment on your mortgage.